♪ Morning in Paris, the city awakes to the bells of Notre Dame... ♫

 Frollo: Can stone... talk?
 Quasimodo: No, it can't.

-Madonna-Whore Complex: Quasimodo idolizes Esmeralda (who is a good person but is still human), seeing her as a perfect angel in Heaven's Light, while Frollo sees her as a sinful seductress for giving him lustful thoughts, as evidenced best Hellfire.
+Madonna-Whore Complex: Quasimodo idolizes Esmeralda (who is a good person but is still human), seeing her as a perfect angel in Heaven's Light, while Frollo sees her as a sinful seductress for giving him lustful thoughts, as evidenced best by Hellfire.
 These two songs go straight from one to the other as well.
+Phobeus is the only one who sees her as a good-but-flawed human being.

 Meaningful Echo: "Nobody wants to stay cooped up here forever."
 First said by Quasimodo to a little baby bird that he is encouraging to fly, later said by Laverne to Quasi when she, Victor, and Hugo encourage him to go to the Feast of Fools.